jcapels/rstudio_server/README.md

 # rstudio_server
-A podman application to create an Rstudio server
+A podman application to create a Rstudio server